MtynmM/PyWeather_app/README.md

 Modern GUI: Built with ttkbootstrap for a beautiful, themeable user interface (defaulting to "superhero" dark theme).

+Dynamic weather icons based on the current condition.

 Clean Architecture: Strictly follows the MVC (Model-View-Controller) pattern to ensure separation of concerns and maintainability.

 Secure API Key Management: Utilizes environment variables (.env file) to securely manage the API key, keeping it out of version control.